 - Multi-cluster upgrades: You want to roll out upgrades across multiple clusters in different regions one at a time at specified intervals.

-In addition to automatic upgrades, Google may occasionally need to perform other maintenance tasks, and honors a cluster's maintenance window if at all possible.
+In addition to automatic upgrades, Google may occasionally need to perform other maintenance tasks, and honors a cluster's maintenance window if possible.

-If tasks run beyond the maintenance window, GKE attempts to pause the operation, and attempts to resume it during the next maintenance window.
+If tasks run beyond the maintenance window, GKE attempts to pause the tasks, and attempts to resume those tasks during the next maintenance window.

-GKE reserves the right to roll out unplanned, emergency upgrades outside of maintenance windows.
-Additionally, mandatory upgrades to upgrade from deprecated or outdated software might automatically occur outside of maintenance windows.
+GKE reserves the right to roll out unplanned emergency upgrades outside of maintenance windows.
+Additionally, mandatory upgrades from deprecated or outdated software might automatically occur outside of maintenance windows.